angel-ibm/stro/README.md

   <img src="./images/anomaly.png" />
 </p>

 Indeed, you will see in the demo that this picture has a score (distance) of **more than 150** compared with the repository of the normal pictures of M31.
+This is the output at the end of the demo.

 <p align="center">
   <img src="./images/result.png" />